Isospin sum rules for the nonleptonic $B$ decays: Generation of isospin sum rule for decay

 The sum of decay amplitudes of $\overline B\to J/\Psi MM$ mode generated by $I_-$ is

 The sum of decay amplitudes of $\overline B\to MMM$ mode generated by $I_-$ is

 The sum of decay amplitudes of $\overline B\to \overline DMM$ mode generated by $I_-$ is

-The isospin sum rules derived by Eqs.~\eqref{rulex1}$\sim$\eqref{rule5} are listed in Appendix \ref{rules}.
+The isospin sum rules derived from Eqs.~\eqref{rulex1}$\sim$\eqref{rule5} are listed in Appendix \ref{rules}.
+Many new isospin sum rules, which are not present in literature such as \cite{Savage:1989ub}, are derived.
+Especially those isospin sum rules involving three or more decay channels are derived for the first time.
 One can check these isospin sum rules by writing the isospin amplitudes.
-We stress that the order of final states in the isospin sum rules for three-body decays cannot be exchanged arbitrarily, or else the isospin relations of intermediate resonance strong decays are broken \cite{Wang:2023don}.
+It is important to note that the order of final states in the isospin sum rules for three-body decays cannot be exchanged arbitrarily, or else the isospin relations of intermediate resonance strong decays are broken \cite{Wang:2023don}.